Basic example

 f = FAIR()

-To this we need to add some information about the time horizon of our model, forcers we want to run with, their configuration (and the configuration of the climate), and optionally some model control options:
+Then, we need to add some information about the time horizon of our model, forcers we want to run with, their configuration (and the configuration of the climate), and optionally some model control options:

 f.define_time(2000, 2050, 1)